-Colorado CDASS "Cost To You" Worksheet
+Colorado Consumer-Directed Attendant Support Services "Cost To You" Worksheet

-As an employer, the cost of hiring attendants includes paying wages, payroll taxes, and Workers' Compensation insurance.
-Palco charges you at your individual employer rate giving you the potentially cheapest rate for your individual situation.
+As a Colorado Consumer-Directed Attendant Support Services (CDASS) employer, the cost of hiring attendants includes paying wages, payroll taxes, and Workers' Compensation insurance.
+Palco charges the individual employer rate, providing the cheapest rate for every individual situation.

-- ✓ Your SUTA rate varies depending on your employer's experience.
-Your rate is not blended with other employers on CDASS, and you are able to fully take advantage of any SUTA rate decreases. - ✓ Your employer tax rate varies depending on the attendant's relationship to the employer.
-You can take full advantage of individual tax exemptions, so more money goes into the hands of your attendants! - ✓ As of July 1, 2023, the Colorado direct care worker base wage is \$15.75, and the maximum wage allowed for CDASS is \$55.08. - o Some cities may have instituted a citywide minimum wage that is higher than the state minimum.
-Contact your enrollment specialist at Palco for more information on your individual circumstances.
+- ✓ The State Unemployment Tax Act (SUTA) rate varies depending on the employer's experience rating with the state unemployment insurance office.
+With Palco, the employer's rate is not blended with other CDASS employers' rates.
+This means the employer receives the full benefits of any potential SUTA rate decreases when Palco updates tax percentages each year. - ✓ The employer tax rate varies depending on the attendant's relationship to the employer.
+This means employers can take full advantage of individual tax exemptions, so more money goes into the hands of attendants! - ✓ As of July 1, 2024, the Colorado direct care worker base wage is \$17.00, and the maximum wage allowed for CDASS is \$57.68. - Some cities may implement a citywide minimum wage that is higher than the state minimum (example: Denver minimum wage is \$18.81 as of 1/1/25).
+Contact a Palco enrollment specialist for more information. - ✓ Family members are limited to working 40 hours in a work week, defined as Sunday through Saturday.
+Attendants must be paid overtime, time and a half the hourly rate, for any time worked over 40 hours in a work week or more than 12 hours in a shift/day.